Dubeysatvik123/InterPe/README.md

 Car Price Predictor
-📊 Overview
+Overview

-This project involves a Car Price Predictor developed using machine learning techniques and Streamlit.
-The goal is to predict the price of a car based on various features such as year, kilometers driven, company, and fuel type.
-The project demonstrates data preprocessing, model training, and the creation of an interactive user interface.
+The Car Price Predictor is a machine learning application designed to estimate the price of a car based on its features such as year, kilometers driven, company, and fuel type.
+This project leverages a RandomForestRegressor model and provides an interactive user interface using Streamlit.
-🛠️ Features
+Features

-    Data Preprocessing: Cleans and prepares the dataset by handling non-numeric values and converting categorical features into numerical representations.
+    Data Preprocessing: Cleans and prepares the dataset, handles non-numeric values, and converts categorical features to numerical representations.
-    Model Training: Utilizes a RandomForestRegressor to predict car prices, showcasing the application of machine learning algorithms.
+    Machine Learning Model: Utilizes RandomForestRegressor for price prediction.
-    Interactive UI: Built using Streamlit, allowing users to input car details and receive instant price predictions.
+    Interactive Web Interface: Built with Streamlit, allowing users to input car details and receive price predictions.
-    Performance Evaluation: Includes evaluation metrics like Mean Absolute Error (MAE) to assess model accuracy.
+    Performance Metrics: Evaluates model accuracy with Mean Absolute Error (MAE).

-📁 Contents
+Demo

-    car_price_predictor.py: The main script for training the model and creating the Streamlit app. requirements.txt: Lists the Python packages required to run the project. data/: Contains the dataset used for training and evaluation.
+You can try out the Car Price Predictor application by accessing the live demo.
-    README.md: This file, providing an overview and instructions for the project.
+Installation

-🚀 Setup
+To run this project locally, follow these steps:

     Clone the repository: